osxzxso/directory-visualizer/README.md

 ----------------
 1. **Tree Map Generation**: Generate a tree map of your workspace's directory structure.
 2. **Directory Selection**: Choose which directories to include in the tree map.
-3. **Color-Coding of Files**: Assign colors to different file types for easy identification.
+3. **Color-Coding of Files**: Assign colors to different groups of file types for easy identification.
 4. **Set Specific Exclusions**: Exclude specific directories, files, or file types from the tree map.
 5. **Regeneration**: Regenerate the tree map after making changes to the included directories, custom colors, or specific exclusions.
 6. **Copy and Export**: Copy the tree map to your clipboard or export it to a text file.